ArnaudLcm/Useless-Heap-Allocator/README.md

 - Use XOR linked lists
 - Like GLibC allocator, have 128 bins with 64 small bins, 63 large bins and 1 unsorted bin
-- Add the concept of arenas to handle multi threaded contexts